Skip to Content

 Originally Published: Oct.
 21, 2020

-GA4 is easy to set up and it offers great insights with even a plain-vanilla installation.
-However, as with any tool, there are extra steps you should take to ensure you’re maximizing the GA4 setup for *your* website.
+GA4 is easy to set up and offers great insights even with a plain-vanilla installation.
+However, as with any tool, you should take extra steps to ensure you're maximizing the GA4 setup for your website.

-This guide is what I’ve discovered so far.
-I’ll keep adding to this post as I find more must-have setup tips.
+This guide is what I've discovered and refined over the years.
+I'll keep adding to this post as things change.

 Index